This post may include affiliate links.

 Pure, high-quality essential oils contain no fillers, artificial ingredients, pesticides, or other contaminants.
-That’s why they are my choice for freshening the air and providing other health benefits.
-We have a diffuser in nearly every room of our home!
+We have a diffuser in nearly every room of our home.

 There are two main types of essential oil diffusers: ultrasonic and nebulizing.
 The primary difference is that ultrasonic diffusers use water, and nebulizing diffusers do not.

-Here are some important pros and cons for each type.
+Here are some important pros and cons for each type of diffuser.

 |Cost||Less expensive||More expensive|